hw-research-perspectives/minutes/21Jan.markdown

 Possible risks as identified in the meeting are :

 * topic modelling changing
-* getting summaries as thte access database provided by Paul Thompson doesn't have the summaries
+* getting summaries as the access database provided by Paul Thompson doesn't have the summaries
 * trends for dates, investigators, money, summary, grants, title

-It is required that we document weekly what everyone has done for the week and thiss should be done in meetings before the main meeting with Mike.
+It is required that we document weekly what everyone has done for the week and this should be done in meetings before the main meeting with Mike.

 Website should be self explanatory with no need for user instruction (using a short screencast might be useful) No longer than 2 minutes.